Astyrinx/Astyrinx/README.md

 ꩜ Pronouns: she/her

-★ I'm a teenager who's fairly new to programming
+★ I'm a 16 year old teenager who's fairly new to programming

 ꩜ Currently learning the programming language Delphi!